Modern Learning Lab

 Member School Participant: $300; Non-member School Participant: $400

 As the landscape of teaching and learning has changed, so have our roles as teachers and school leaders.
 What is the role of teachers and students in modern learning?
 Through an interactive two week online course, participants will explore more deeply innovations in learning that place students at the center of their own learning.
-The course will also consider implications around the use of technology to support students as they learn at their own pace, and learn beyond traditional school walls.
+The course will also consider implications around the use of technology to support students as they learn at their own pace and learn beyond traditional school walls.
 Participants will reflect deeply on the role that school design might play at their schools as they seek to create, establish, and sustain modern schools for modern learners.
-In this new GOA course, the Modern Learning Lab, we will explore how teachers and school leaders can help our students become modern learners in modern classrooms and schools.

 In Week 1 of the Modern Learning Lab, we will explore exemplars of modern learning classrooms from around the world, showcasing teaching and learning practices that foster student agency.
-Participants will connect and share with one another sharing how their own schools are creating modern learning experiences for both students and faculty.
-In Week 2, we will head into a collaborative group project where participants will build a modern learning design that is relevant and meaningful to their own practice.
-Using GOA’s student competencies and Catalyst Card strategies, participants will design student and/or teacher learning experiences that embrace the modern learning elements.
+Participants will connect and share with one another sharing how their own schools are creating modern learning experiences for students and faculty.
+In Week 2, participants will build a modern learning design that is relevant and meaningful to their own practice.
+Using GOA’s student competencies and Catalyst Card strategies, participants will design student and/or teacher learning experiences that embrace the six modern learning elements.

 We are thrilled to have the following 5 panelists join us in this course: